Githumaru/actor-simulator/README.md

 ```

 ```
-<State>: The desired state, either "on" or "off."
+<State>: The desired state, either "On" or "Off."
 ```

 Example:
-Valve set on
+Valve set On

 Querying Actor State